Stability conditions and related filtrations for $(G,h)$-constellations: GIT-stability and mu-D -Harder-Narasimhan filtration

 \subsection{Choice of GIT parameters}

 In this subsection, we fix the values of the GIT parameters $\kappa_\rho \;(\rho \in D)$ and $\chi_\rho \;(\rho \in D_-)$ in order to relate the GIT-(semi)stability for points of $\GQuot$ with the $\mu_\theta$-(semi)stability introduced for $(G,h)$-constel\-lations in \S \ref{first}; see Theorem \ref{relation} for a precise statement.
-Let us mention that the numerical values given in \cite[\S 3.3]{BT15} are not correct and should be replaced by the numerical values given here.
+Let us mention that the numerical values given in \cite[\S 3.3]{BT15} are not correct and should be replaced by the numerical values given below; see \cite{BT17} for more details.

 Recall that we fixed a stability function $\theta$ at the beginning of \S \ref{GITsection}, and let $D$ be a finite subset of $\Irr G$ satisfying Hypothesis \ref{hypoD}.
 We denote:

 Given numbers $\kappa_\rho$ ($\rho \in D$) and $\chi_\rho$ ($\rho \in D_-$), and any Hilbert function $h': \Irr G \to \NN$, we denote